cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 ures 9 and 10.
 To evaluate the quality of a model’s recom- mendation, a subject matter expert (us) received a random- ized list of the top 20 and made their own top 10 ranking.
-These two lists Ire compared to see how much overlap there was in papers and ranking.
+These two lists are compared to see how much overlap there was in papers and ranking.
 If there was significant overlap, then this model did a good job of serving recom- mendations in order of relevance.
 To compare the quality